OCaml: Ongoing development

-Language improvements have been incrementally added for the last two decades in order to support the growing commercial and academic codebases in OCaml.
-The OCaml 4.0 release in 2012 added Generalized Algebraic Data Types (GADTs) and first-class modules in order to increase the flexibility of the language.
+Language improvements have been incrementally added for the last two decades to support the growing commercial and academic codebases in OCaml.
+The OCaml 4.0 release in 2012 added Generalized Algebraic Data Types (GADTs) and first-class modules to increase the flexibility of the language.
 The OCaml 5.0.0 release in 2022 is a complete rewrite of the language runtime, removing the global GC lock and adding effect handlers via delimited continuations.
-These changes enable support for shared-memory parallelism and color-blind concurrency respectively.
+These changes enable support for shared-memory parallelism and color-blind concurrency, respectively.

 OCaml's development continued within the Cristal team at INRIA until 2005, when it was succeeded by the Gallium team.
 Subsequently, Gallium was succeeded by the Cambium team in 2019.
+As of 2023, there are 23 core developers of the compiler distribution from a variety of organizations and 41 developers for the broader OCaml tooling and packaging ecosystem.
+In 2023, the OCaml compiler was recognised with ACM SIGPLAN's Programming Languages Software Award.

 Features

 OCaml features a static type system, type inference, parametric polymorphism, tail recursion, pattern matching, first class lexical closures, functors (parametric modules), exception handling, effect handling, and incremental generational automatic garbage collection.

 OCaml is notable for extending ML-style type inference to an object system in a general-purpose language.
 This permits structural subtyping, where object types are compatible if their method signatures are compatible, regardless of their declared inheritance (an unusual feature in statically typed languages).

 A foreign function interface for linking to C primitives is provided, including language support for efficient numerical arrays in formats compatible with both C and Fortran.
 OCaml also supports creating libraries of OCaml functions that can be linked to a main program in C, so that an OCaml library can be distributed to C programmers who have no knowledge or installation of OCaml.

+Although OCaml does not have a macro system as an indivisible part of the language (metaprogramming), i.e. built-in support for preprocessing, the OCaml platform does officially support a library for writing such preprocessors.
+These can be of two types: one that works at the source code level (as in C), and one that works on the Abstract Syntax Tree level.
+The latter, which is called PPX, acronym for Pre-Processor eXtension, is the recommended one.